stellar/stellar-protocol/drafts/draft-0002.md

 The base64 encoded signature is: `x+iZA4v8kkDj+iwoD1wEr+eFUcY2J8SgxCaYcNz4WEOuDJ4Sq0ps0rJpHfIKKzhrP4Gi1M58sTzlizpcVNX3DQ==`.
 When we URL-encode that, we get: `x%2BiZA4v8kkDj%2BiwoD1wEr%2BeFUcY2J8SgxCaYcNz4WEOuDJ4Sq0ps0rJpHfIKKzhrP4Gi1M58sTzlizpcVNX3DQ%3D%3D`. **This is the signature**.

-The complete URI request can be compiled by adding the signature to the original URI Request which gives:
+The complete URI request can be compiled by appending the signature to the original URI Request which gives:
 `web+stellar:pay?destination=GCALNQQBXAPZ2WIRSDDBMSTAKCUH5SG6U76YBFLQLIXJTF7FE5AX7AOO&amount=120.1234567&memo=skdjfasf&msg=pay%20me%20with%20lumens&origin_domain=someDomain.com&signature=x%2BiZA4v8kkDj%2BiwoD1wEr%2BeFUcY2J8SgxCaYcNz4WEOuDJ4Sq0ps0rJpHfIKKzhrP4Gi1M58sTzlizpcVNX3DQ%3D%3D`

 In order to verify the signature `x%2BiZA4v8kkDj%2BiwoD1wEr%2BeFUcY2J8SgxCaYcNz4WEOuDJ4Sq0ps0rJpHfIKKzhrP4Gi1M58sTzlizpcVNX3DQ%3D%3D` against our URI request, we first separate out the `signature` field and value from the URI Request.
 Then we use what is remaining from the URI Request and verify it against the `signature` value.
 The signature needs to first be URL-unescaped and then decoded from base64 into its byte form before it can be used to verify the remaining portion of the URI request against the public key.
 If there is no error then we know that the signature is valid and the `origin_domain` is the originator of this URI request.
 Wallets should then display the `origin_domain` to the user if signature verification succeeds.
 If signature verification fails then wallets should disallow the user from signing the URI request and display an appropriate message to alert the user.

 ### Security Best Practices for Compliance with this SEP

 Here are some specific attacks that would compromise the security of the user.
-We have listed out ways in which wallets should handle these situations.
-This list is **not** comprehensive and is only a starting point for wallet developers to think about security.
+We have listed out ways in which wallets should handle these situations. **This list is not comprehensive and is only a starting point for wallet developers to think about security**.
 We strongly encourage all wallet developers to take some time to think about this and share any learnings with the community.
 Without further ado, here's the list:

 1. **_Threat_**: URI Request Modification.
 This is when an attacker changes part of the URI Request.
 This is possible in a man-in-the-middle scenario.

     **_Suggested Precaution_**: If the URI is modified, then the `signature` check will fail and the wallet should not allow the user to sign the transaction and should alert the user of possible tampering with the URI request.
-If the `signature` field does not exist then this is a big red flag!
-Your wallet should make it harder for users to sign such a request and maybe go through some steps to confirm that they understand the risks of signing a transaction that originated from an _unsigned_ URI request.
-A request originator would only add the `origin_domain` field if they also include the `signature` field so if the `origin_domain` field exists but the `signature` field does not exist then it is strongly recommended that _wallets consider this request to be invalid and alert the user_ and disallow them from signing this request.
+If the `origin_domain` and `signature` fields do not exist then this is a **red flag**!
+Your wallet should make it harder for users to sign such a request by making them go through additional steps to confirm that they understand the risks of signing a transaction that originated from an _unsigned_ URI request.
+If the `origin_domain` exists but the `signature` field does not exist then it is not a valid request.
 An unsigned URI Request is equivalent to using `http` vs. signed URI Requests being equivalent to using `https` and should be treated as such by wallets from a UI perspective.

 2. **_Threat_**: URI Request Hijacking.
 It is possible that a man-in-the-middle could completely replace the URI Request with another valid request from a different domain.
 This would result in all the signature checks passing.

     **_Suggested Precaution_**: **If signature verification succeeds** then the wallet should display the `origin_domain` in a **prominent position on the same page/view where the user is signing the transaction**.
-This will allow the user to know the _referrer_ of the request and can be useful in mitigating such an attack since the user will be more careful before signing a request from an unknown domain.
-However, this also means that users will develop an association with viewing the `origin_domain` to think that `signature` verification has succeeded so it is important that wallets take this step very seriously.
+This will allow the user to know the _referrer_ of the request and can be useful in mitigating such an attack since the user will be more careful before signing a request from an untrusted domain.
 Wallets should alert the user if they are transacting with an `origin_domain` for the first time as an additional precaution.

-3. **_Threat_**: The originating requestor creates a different URI Request compared to what the user expects (a higher amount for the same item, or adding additional items to the bill, etc.)
+3. **_Threat_**: The originating website creates a different URI Request compared to what the user was shown on their website (charging a higher amount for the same item, adding additional items to the bill, etc.)

     **_Suggested Precaution_**: Wallets need to display details of the transaction to be signed, including any `msg` sent by the originating domain.
 The originating domain should include details of the transaction (items in shopping cart, etc.) in the `msg` field.

 4. **_Threat_**: The domain of the originating requestor is compromised and the attacker has updated the `URI_REQUEST_SIGNING_KEY` in the domain's `stellar.toml` to one that they have access to allowing them to create signed URI Requests.

-    **_Suggested Precaution_**: Wallets should keep a map/dictionary of `origin_domain` to `URI_REQUEST_SIGNING_KEY` and alert the user if there is ever a mismatch.
+    **_Suggested Precaution_**: Wallets should keep a map/dictionary of `origin_domain` to `URI_REQUEST_SIGNING_KEY` and alert the user if there is ever a mismatch. _Pinning_ the domain's `URI_REQUEST_SIGNING_KEY` in this manner can be very effective as long as the original `URI_REQUEST_SIGNING_KEY` was not compromised to begin with.

-5. **_Threat_**: An address owned by a trusted domain is compromised.
+5. **_Threat_**: The destination address owned by a trusted domain is compromised.

-    **_Suggested Precaution_**: Wallets should keep track of all Stellar addresses that the user has paid in the past and should alert the user if they are trying to pay to an address that they have not seen before.
+    **_Suggested Precaution_**: Wallets should keep track of all destination addresses that the user has paid to in the past and should alert the user if they are trying to pay to an address that they have not seen before.
 This can be combined with the map/dictionary of `origin_domain` to `URI_REQUEST_SIGNING_KEY`.
 Additionally, wallets should also  maintain a `blacklist` of addresses which they should update regularly.
 This will ensure that the community can be proactive about identifying malicious actors on the network.

 6. **_Threat_**: A malicious application tricks the user and registers as the default handler for the `web+stellar` scheme name.